 Best time for Arizona Road Trip

 Arizona is an excellent place to visit the whole year.
 And the state is so big that it differs if you go north or south and the altitude in the selected location.
 So in the case of Grand Canyon South Rim, it’s best to go in the spring or fall.
 Winter is not bad, but cold.
 In the summer, it’s scorching and crowded, so it’s better to choose North Rim this season.
-And North Rim is closed in winters and most of the spring.
+And North Rim is closed in winter and most of the spring.

-If we focus on the weather in the south, summers are definitely too hot, so the best time is from fall to spring.
+If we focus on the weather in the south, summers are definitely too hot, so the best time is fall to spring.
 Winters are usually mild, but some snow can happen even in the Saguaro National Park, so check the weather forecast before going there.

 In the picture, we are showing you the lowest and highest average temperatures for the whole of Arizona – it will vary depending on altitude and if you are most to the north or south.

 We collected some data about rainfall.
 On the chart, you can see the average inch of precipitation for the whole of Arizona.
 Generally, rain is not a big problem in this state.
 You can expect more rainy days in the northern part than in the southern.

 Estimation of 14 days Arizona Road Trip Itinerary cost

 Arizona is not very different than the rest of the United States.
-For sure it’s cheaper than California.
-Please find some recent data for winter 2021:
+For sure, it’s cheaper than California.
+Please find some recent data for 2022:

 - A gallon of unleaded fuel is 3.7-4.5 USD